tgaspar/linux-fe/docs/workshop/command-line.md

 user@ubuntu:~$
 ```

-Let's inspects what is printed in there:
+Let's inspects what is displayed in there:
 - `user` - tells us who is logged in
 - `@ubuntu` - tells us the name of the machine we are using
 - `~` - tells us what is the current working directory
 - `$` - tells us we are logged in as a normal user (as opposed to `root`, but more about this later).

-Let's type a command and see what happens:
+We can try typing a command and see what happens:

 ```
 user@ubuntu:~$ bring-me-coffee